FelipeJBarros/React-next-crud/README.md

 npm install
 ```

+3 - Configure a database in firebase console and connect the application via .env.local file

-3 - Run the application.
+4 - Run the application.

 ```bash
 npm run dev
 ```

-4 - Enjoy!
+5 - Enjoy!